 We must work collaboratively—as organizations, business, governments, academics, and individuals—to solve this massive health, wellness, environmental, and economic challenge.

 In this spirit of collaboration, Opportunity International has sought intentional partnerships in the last few years to address WASH around the world.
 As an organization that specializes in financial services and training, we recognized that we were not well suited to provide technical implementation of water and sanitation services—but we were well suited to help finance these programs and train our clients on their use.
-So five years ago, we began building a WASH portfolio in partnership with technical experts around the world.
+So in 2013, we began building a WASH portfolio in partnership with technical experts around the world.

 Water and Sanitation in Ghana

 In 2013, we began working with partners in Ghana to assess the market and explore potential opportunities to expand access to WASH through financial services.
 We chose to develop sanitation financing for landlords, equipping them to improve and install facilities in their buildings, and facilitate household water connections in homes.
-While still in a pilot phase, this test is showing that a financially minded organization can have an important role to play in improving access to both sanitation and water.
+The test showed that a financially minded organization can have an important role to play in improving access to both sanitation and water.

 In addition, we are working with WASH businesses such as pit-emptying businesses and water distributors to improve not only personal access to water and sanitation, but the supply side of WASH as well.

-For a country like Ghana, where 86% of people lack access to improved sanitation and just 15% of households have hand-washing facilities, these programs can be revolutionary.
+For a country like Ghana, where 79 percent of people lack access to improved sanitation, these programs can be revolutionary.23

 Water and Sanitation in India

 In the Indian region of Bihar, water and sanitation present a severe crisis.
 Baseline data collected in 2012 found that 79% of surveyed households were practicing open defecation, and 74% of households were dependent on unreliable and often unsafe tube-wells and hand pumps as their water source.

 Still today, despite the progress that has been made in the last decade, less than half of the rural population in India uses safe drinking water.24